2000 Grand Prix (snooker)

 The 2000 Grand Prix was a professional snooker tournament and the second of eight WPBSA ranking events in the 2000/2001 season, following the British Open and preceding the UK Championship.
 It was held from 13 to 22 October 2000 at the Telford International Centre in Telford, England.

 John Higgins was the defending champion, but he withdrew from his quarter-final match against Graeme Dott.
 Mark Williams won his 10th ranking title by defeating Ronnie O'Sullivan 9–5 in the final.

+Prize fund

+The breakdown of prize money for the tournament was as follows: